NebzHB/dependance.lib/pyenv.md

 #### VENV_DIR

-`VENV_DIR` allow you to specify where to install your dependencies for your plugins: with this lib, python dependencies are not shared across plugins anymore; this is made by leveraging usage of python venv.
+`VENV_DIR` allow you to specify where to install your dependencies for your plugin: with this lib, python dependencies are not shared across plugins anymore; this is made by leveraging usage of python venv.

 By default it will be installed in sub-folder `./venv` relative to the location of `install_apt.sh` which is most probably located in the `resources` folder in your plugin.
 So full path will be (relative to your plugin folder): `resources/venv`.